 1. Handling The Will

-If a person dies with a will (testate), the probate lawyer offers advice on understanding the instructions and executing the deceased’s wishes detailed in the will.
-They can also aid in proving the validity of the last will and testament by handling the court filings and proceedings required for probate.
+If a person dies with a valid will in place (testate), a probate lawyer can offer advice to help the executor or other responsible person understand the instructions and execute the deceased’s wishes detailed in the will.
+They can also help prove the validity of the last will and testament by handling the court filings and proceedings required for probate.

 2. Estate Management

-A probate attorney aids in estate management, ensuring all of the deceased’s assets are allotted according to the will or state law.
+A probate attorney helps manage the estate, ensuring all of the deceased’s assets are distributed according to the will or state law.

 3. Debt Settlement

-The role of the probate lawyer in debt settlement is multifaceted, addressing the specific needs of the estate, which can include dealing with the decedent’s debts and taxes.
-The primary responsibility is to guide the Personal Representative (PR) in identifying and notifying creditors about the estate proceedings.
+A probate lawyer can also assist in debt settlement and address the specific needs of the estate, which can include dealing with the decedent’s debts and taxes.
+Their primary responsibility is to guide the Personal Representative (PR) in identifying and notifying creditors about the estate proceedings.
 Additionally, when tax-related matters arise, the lawyer may work in tandem with tax professionals to ensure any required tax returns are prepared and submitted in accordance with the law.
-At Niebla Probate firm, we always recommend retaining a tax professional.
+At Niebla Probate Firm, we always recommend retaining a tax professional.

 4. Asset Distribution